How Should Bills Be Split in a Marriage

 There is no single system that works for every couple.
 Income levels, spending styles, and long-term plans all play a role.
 What matters most is choosing a setup both partners understand and accept.

-This article breaks down common ways married couples split bills and how to decide what fits your relationship best.
+This article explains how married couples usually split bills and how to decide what fits your relationship.

 💬 Essential Money Conversations: